Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Case studies

-\textbf{System Specification:} The task is to ensure that the difference between the temperatures in the public space and the two meeting rooms is bounded, e.g., such that during transition between rooms people feel comfortable.
+\textbf{System Specification.} The task is to ensure that the difference between the temperatures in the public space and the two meeting rooms is bounded, e.g., such that during transition between rooms people feel comfortable.
 Let $Y_{r2}$ and $Y_{r3}$ denote the uncontrollable random variables describing the temperatures of Rooms 2 and 3.
-In particular, we require that, if the difference between $x$ and the temperatures of $Y_{r2}$ or $Y_{r3}$ is larger than the threshold $5^\circ C$, then this difference should go back below the threshold of $5^\circ C$ within the next $4$ minutes.
+In particular, we require that, the difference between $x$ and the temperatures of $Y_{r2}$ and $Y_{r3}$ should be below a threshold of $5^\circ C$ for at least an hour starting from within the first $4$ minutes.
 We set the sampling time to be $\tau_s = 2$ minutes, and we describe the task as follows: